godotengine/godot-docs/tutorials/scripting/gdnative/what_is_gdnative.rst

   limited to what the scripting API exposes.
 - You can use C++ modules to provide additional features in a project without carrying native library files around.
 This extends to exported projects.
 - C++ modules are supported on all platforms.
-In contrast, GDNative isn't supported on HTML5 and the Universal Windows Platform (UWP) yet.
+In contrast, GDNative has only limited support on HTML5 (cannot be used together with multi-threading), and is not supported on Universal Windows Platform (UWP).
 - C++ modules can be faster than GDNative, especially when the code requires a lot of communication through the scripting API.